-The following schedule will govern the procedure for urban county qualification for Fiscal Years 2002-2004.
+The following schedule will govern the procedure for urban county qualification for the three-year qualification cycle of FYs 2006-2008.
 Unless noted otherwise, deadlines may only be extended by prior written authorization from Headquarters.
 Deadlines in paragraphs D, E, G, and I may be extended by the Field Office as specified below.
 However, no extension may be granted by the Field Office if it would have the effect of extending a subsequent deadline that the Field Office is not authorized to extend.